jreisinger/docs/data/blog/2021-10-15-lifecycle-of-silver-bullet.md

 an attempt to introduce something like DevOps within a company.

 Sheard claims that "improvement initiatives" can and do work, but it very much depends on how they are implemented.
-It this post I'll try to extract the positive and negative signals you can observe when trying to implement an improvement initiative, like DevOps or Agile.
+It this post I'll try to extract from the paper the positive and negative signals you can observe when trying to implement an improvement initiative, like DevOps or Agile.